pytorch/pytorch/docs/source/cudnn_deterministic.rst

 .. note::

-    To make this operation deterministic (potentially at a performance cost) when using the CuDNN backend, you must set ``torch.backends.cudnn.deterministic = True``.
+    In some circumstances when using the CUDA backend with CuDNN, this operator may select a nondeterministic algorithm to increase performance.
+If this is undesirable, you can try to make the operation deterministic (potentially at a performance cost) by setting ``torch.backends.cudnn.deterministic = True``.